awsdocs/aws-cli-user-guide/doc_source/install-cliv2-linux.md

    Alternatively, you can use your browser to download the installer from the following URL: `https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip`

+   In this example the latest version of the CLI is downloaded\.
+A version can be specified by appending it just before the file extension: `https://awscli.amazonaws.com/awscli-exe-linux-x86_64-2.x.y.zip`

    You can verify the integrity and authenticity of the installation file after you download it\.
 For more information, see [Verifying the Integrity and Authenticity of the Downloaded Files](#v2-install-linux-validate) before you unzip the package\.

 1. Unzip the installer\.
 The following example command unzips the package to the current folder\.
 If your Linux distribution doesn't have a built\-in `unzip` command, use your favorite package manager, or an equivalent, to install it\.